localstack/docs/content/en/applications/_index.md

 ---
-title: Applications
+title: Sample Applications
-linkTitle: Applications
+linkTitle: Sample Applications
 description: >
-  The goal of these applications is to help you touch real world applications running in LocalStack.
+  These applications are designed to help you get started with real-world scenarios running in LocalStack.
+By utilizing these samples, you can rapidly and conveniently create, configure, and deploy applications without being concerned about the underlying infrastructure.
+The applications are user-friendly and offer the essential tools to get you started promptly.
 main_menu: false
 weight: 20
 type: applications